codersclub/DRKB/kylix/setup/linux26_install/index.md

-Open the ThrdDemo (the c++ demo included with Kylix in the examples directory) This sample demonstrates the use of threads and different sort algorithms\... (remember step 6+7 for this project).
+Open the ThrdDemo (the c++ demo included with Kylix in the examples directory) This sample demonstrates the use of threads and different sort algorithms... (remember step 6+7 for this project).

-Compile and run/debug\....
+Compile and run/debug....

 Congatulations!!! your have done it!!!